 Allowed networks A list of IP networks authorized to connect to the server.
-We recommend that you specify all the networks of your infrastructure.
-The syntax is the standard network/mask notation, for instance 192.168.0.0/24 or 10.0.0.
-0/8.
+It uses the network/CIDR mask notation, for instance 192.168.0.0/24 or 10.0.0.0/8.
 To add several networks, first type the first network, then press the return key - the script will ask if you wish to add some more networks.
+Also, the allowed networks can be adjusted later in the web interface in the Administration - Settings tab without having to run the script again.